-- An Open Case means there is no suspect but police are still searching for one.
+Open Case means there is no suspect/s but police are still searching for one.

-With each of these cases, the evidence is held for different time periods.
 An open case is held until it closes; however, if it deals with homicide, the evidence will be retained indefinitely.
-When it comes to sexual offenses, kidnapping, robbery and etc. the evidence will be held as long as the suspect is in custody, once they are released, the evidence will be disposed of.
+When it comes to sexual offenses, kidnapping, robbery and etc. the evidence will be held as long as the suspect is in custody, once they are released, the evidence will get disposed.

-- ControLoc Evidence Tracking Technology: Not all evidence will be held for long periods and will be disposed of quickly.
-All evidence needs to be tracked from the moment it is collected to the moment it is destroyed.
-All of our evidence lockers can install ControLoc Evidence Tracking Technology to keep these processes in line.
+ControLoc Evidence Tracking Technology: Not all evidence will be held for long periods and can be disposed of quickly.
+When this is the notion, this evidence needs to be tracked just like a supply chain management system.

 LevPRO: LevPRO is the most versatile unit on the market.
 This cost-effective storage solution allows for smaller law enforcement agencies and evidence rooms to install proper storage units in a smaller space.
 This unit is a suspended shelving unit which means items can be stored underneath the unit and easily move side to side.

 The proper evidence locker or storage unit can help to decrease lost or destroyed evidence in the process of convicting a criminal.
 Please contact us today for these storage solutions and others.